angellgunn/alternate-silversurfer/content/b-o-c.md

     the organism on its own states of nervous activity.

-:   *(d)* The closed nature of the functional organization of the
+> *(d)* The closed nature of the functional organization of the
-    nervous system (open only to modulations through interactions) is particularly evident in systematic observations that explicitly show the subordination of conduct to the correlation of activity between the receptor and effector surfaces \[Cf. Held and Hein, 1963\] .
+    nervous system (open only to modulations through interactions) is particularly evident in systematic observations that explicitly show the subordination of conduct to the correlation of activity between the receptor and effector surfaces [Cf. Held and Hein, 1963] .
     Experiments such as those of Held and Hein show that a cat does not learn to control its environment visually if raised in darkness and carried about only passively, by another cat, when under light.
-From these observations, it is apparent that the \'visual handling\' of an environment is no handling of an environment, but the establishment of a set of correlations between effector (muscular) and receptor (proprioceptor and visual) surfaces, such that a particular state in the receptor surfaces may cause a particular state in the effector surfaces that brings forth a new state in the receptor surfaces \... and so on.
+From these observations, it is apparent that the 'visual handling' of an environment is no handling of an environment, but the establishment of a set of correlations between effector (muscular) and receptor (proprioceptor and visual) surfaces, such that a particular state in the receptor surfaces may cause a particular state in the effector surfaces that brings forth a new state in the receptor surfaces ... and so on.
 Behavior is like an instrumental flight in which the effectors (engines, flaps, etc.) vary their state to maintain constant, or to change, the readings of the sensing instruments according to a specified sequence of variations, which either is fixed (specified through evolution) or can be varied during the flight as a result of the state of the flight (learning).
-    The same is apparent in the experiments with innate perception of depth \[Cf. Gibson, 1950\] that show that there is an innate system of correlations between certain states of the receptor and effector surfaces.
+    The same is apparent in the experiments with innate perception of depth [Cf. Gibson, 1950] that show that there is an innate system of correlations between certain states of the receptor and effector surfaces.
 The reference to a pre-established perception of depth is a description that lies in the cognitive domain of the observer, and